 DEI Scholarship to promote Diversity Equity and Inclusion in the Mental Health and Healthcare fields by Recovery Ways

-Congratulations to our Previous Mental Health and Healthcare Scholarship Winners: Shira N., Amy Y. and Faith R.
+Congratulations to our Previous Mental Health and Healthcare Scholarship Winners: Evaline M., Shira N., Amy Y. and Faith R.

 We are now accepting submissions for our Diversity Equity Inclusion Fall 2023 DEI Scholarship!